Testing

 Testing an application usually involves 3 different kinds of tests.

-1. Unit Tests: Tests of single functions or classes aiming to prove the correctness of single behavior or feature or absence of a specific issue.
-You can create unit tests for your maui app like you would do for any other c# program.
+1. Unit Tests: Tests of single functions or classes aiming to prove the correctness of a single behavior or feature or absence of a specific issue.
+You can create unit tests for your .NET MAUI app as you would for any other c# program.

 2. Component or Widget Tests: These kinds of tests are specific to UI apps that use an MVU framework and serve to prove the quality of single components.
 MauiReactor provides some neat classes and functions that let you test MauiReactor components: this article describes how to use them.